The melatonin debate

 Children with Cancer UK, as a Charity with a remit to find causes, to help prevent cancer and to help improve treatment in children and young people aged 0 to 24, needs to keep a wide over-view of developing scientific knowledge around these issues.
 Two of our registered Aims are:

-• To understand the long-term health implications of paediatric and young person cancer and its treatment
+- To understand the long-term health implications of paediatric and young person cancer

 The people who wrote and approved the unsigned CCLG statement for publication seem to be unaware of the extensive scientific literature on melatonin and recent advances in scientific and medical knowledge regarding melatonin and cancer.